gssi/clinical-mastitis-risk/README.md

 ### Execution for controlled comparison between ML and DL

-Use the full pipeline to ensure that both models are trained and evaluated on the same subject–time instances.
+The full pipeline is executed to ensure that both models are trained and evaluated on the same subject–time instances.

 1. Data construction → `command_lines/commands_data_construction.txt`
 2. Transformation → `command_lines/commands_data_preprocessing.txt`